 Migraine with aura

 This type of migraine comes with a neurological symptom expressed as a visual disturbance, or aura.
-Patients will start to experience blind and/or coloured spots.
+Patients will start to experience blind and/or colored spots.
 Also, sparkles or stars and flashing lights before the eyes.
 Sometimes, even temporary blindness.
 Symptoms are different from migraine without aura:

 - Numbness or tingling